 There are several well-known gelato chains in Italy.
 Grom, Venchi, and Amorino are decent options if you're not close to my top 5 options above.
 I personally don't think the quality is as good and they are usually more expensive, but you'll find one of these three brands almost anywhere.

 I hope this list of the best gelato in Rome, Italy steers you in the right direction on where to find your ice cream fix.
-These were my absolute favorite spots and I’ll be sure to revisit each one next time I’m in Rome.
+These are my absolute favorite spots and I’ll be sure to revisit each one whenever I’m in Rome.